tailsdotcom/data-test-initial/README.md

 | May   | 300                         | 55                              | 150                        | 39
 | June  | 400                         | 75                              | 150                        | 41

-Construct a visual (table, graphic or chart) of your chosing to interpret these results and suggest what we should conclude from the results.
+Construct a visual (table, graphic or chart) of your choosing to interpret these results and suggest what we should conclude from the results.

 ## Challenge 3: _Rover the Labrador_